okbreathe/redux-api-resources/README.md

 * Flatten all your relationships.
 Even if a resource is never directly retrieved (i.e. nested associations) you should still create actions/reducers for them and dispatch the relationships to the store.

-* Sort/Filter/Manipulate your resource when connecting your components to the redux store.
-This keeps the components knowledge of the resource to a minimum
+* Sort/filter/manipulate your resource when connecting your components to the redux store.
+The component should have no knowledge of how the resource is stored, and only operate on a list of resource objects.

   ```javascript
   connect(state => {